CURRENT CLASSES 2023

 It is essential for anyone who plans to teach tai chi to know where the postures came from and how to demonstrate the application.
 It is very helpful to know what the original purpose of a posture was to be able to perform it correctly.
 The applications for many of the 24 short form postures will be discussed and practiced.

 Push Hands Introduction

-Push Hands practice teaches us to understand the form.
+Push Hands practice teaches us to better understand the form.
 Once students are proficient at form practice the next level is to learn how to use the eight energies.
 There are many fun partner exercises to better understand not only the energy within our bodies but to learn to be aware and sensitive to energy around us.
 Several dance like drills will be introduced and practiced.
 This course is valuable for anyone and particularly those on the instructor track and a really essential for anyone planning to learn the famous Yang matching set

-Chin Na for Self Defense
+Chin Na for Self Defense or for Taijiquan applications

-Chin Na is the seize and control art that is one of the four martial strategies that are in every Chinese martial art including Taijiquan.
+Chin Na is the seize and control art that is one of the four martial strategies that are practiced in every Chinese martial art including Taijiquan.
 Learning to use leverage instead of strength to escape from an adversary is empowering.
 Controlling someone’s posture without strength is also empowering and a good skill to have.
 Several techniques and escapes will be discussed and practiced.